anngroong/podcasts/content/episode/325-rafael-ishkhanyan-political-prisoners-in-armenia-hate-speech-laws-samvel-vardanyan-narek-malyan-armen-grigorian.md

 Rafael, six years have passed since the so-called “Velvet Revolution”.
 Our impression is that most countries, especially western countries that have human rights on their foreign agenda, pay lip service to “Armenia’s democracy.”
 But is that really the case?

 The organization you’re part of, the Helsinki Committee of Armenia recently issued a [report](https://armhels.com/wp-content/uploads/2024/02/Ditord-2023arm.pdf), called simply: “Human rights in Armenia, 2023”.
-We have a link in the show notes for those interested.

 In the report, you focus on several areas, including:
 * Judicial system
 * Freedom of peaceful assembly
 * Torture and violence